abelgeorgeantony/TCalendar/README.md

 ## Features

 * Calculates the calendar for any valid year.
-* Presents dates and months in a clear and readable format.
+* Presents dates and months in a simple format.
-* Simple and efficient C++ implementation.
+* Simple C++ implementation.

 ## Demo